Urban logistics and smart cities: Climate analysis of Cologne and the climate emergency – Image: S.Borisov|Shutterstock.com

 Europe-wide support for sustainable mobility plans

-The concept of “SUMP”, developed about a decade ago, is supported by the European Commission.
-Discussions are currently underway at European level to link the financing of mobility initiatives to the creation of sustainable urban mobility plans.
+The “SUMP” concept, developed about a decade ago, is supported by the European Commission.
+Discussions are currently underway at the European level to link the financing of mobility initiatives to the creation of sustainable urban mobility plans.

 Sustainable transport development

-The Mobility Council, consisting of various actors from administration, politics, business and associations, plays a crucial role in shaping sustainable mobility in Cologne.
-Through a participatory approach and clear strategic goals, the SUMP creates the basis for sustainable transport development that not only increases citizens' quality of life, but also makes a significant contribution to achieving the city's climate neutrality goals.
+The Mobility Council, comprised of various stakeholders from administration, politics, business, and associations, plays a crucial role in shaping future-proof mobility in Cologne.
+Through a participatory approach and clear strategic goals, the SUMP (Sustainable Mobility Plan) lays the foundation for sustainable transport development that not only improves the quality of life for citizens but also makes a significant contribution to achieving the city's climate neutrality goals.

 Climate Analysis: A Comprehensive Look at the Climate